gillian-guide/gillian-guide.github.io/docs/en/downgrading/downgrading-the-game.md

     ??? quote "Pros and cons"
         !!! success ""
             :material-plus-box: Supports official multiplayer.<br>
-            :material-plus-box: DRM can be removed, making this the only version capable of DRM-free play.<br>
+            :material-plus-box: DRM can be removed, making this version capable of DRM-free play.<br>
-            :material-plus-box: Best support for old mods made before 2020.
+            :material-plus-box: Best support for old mods made before 2020, such as Liberty Tweaks.
 If you don't know any yourself, don't consider this a point worth noting.<br>
-            :material-plus-box: Supports a few more QoL mods Complete Edition doesn't, such as Liberty Tweaks.<br>
             :material-plus-box: Supports GFWL (Xbox Live) achievements, but at the cost of Steam Achievements.

         !!! danger ""